MikeMihailov/OctoPrint-FilamentNFC/README.md

 # OctoPrint-Filamentnfc

-Octoprint plugin that scan nfc tag on the spool via RC522.
-You can storage the information about the filament, that:
+Octoprint plugin that scans nfc tag on the spool via RC522.
+You can storage the information about the filament, such as:

 1. Material type
 2. Color
 3. Weight
 4. Current weight balance
 5. Diameter of filament
 6. Price
 7. Vender name
 8. Plastic density